Harlem School of the Arts

 - Purpose

-- The purpose of the CCS grant is to increase access and representation for students of color who would not otherwise have a chance to receive the extensive training and support needed to compete with their more privileged peers.
+- The CCS grant was used to increase access and representation for students of color who would not otherwise have a chance to receive the extensive training and support needed to compete with their more privileged peers.

 - Amount